Whole Building Solutions – Large Buildings over 100,000 sq. ft.

 The Sponsor will provide a fixed $3,000 stipend to hold a “charrette”—a meeting which brings all participants together in a problem-solving session to brainstorm potential energy conservation measures [ECMs].
 These are then put into a formal document for further analysis.
 The stipend is paid to the design team lead, usually the architect, who may disperse to other team members as appropriate.
 To qualify, the charrette must adhere to a list of procedural requirements as outlined by the Sponsor.

 During the charrette, a base case is established.
 From there, the TA Vendor will perform an energy analysis using a simulation model (e.g. eQuest or Energy Plus).
 This will help the team evaluate the potential energy savings and construction costs of the ECMs identified, as well as any issues with state energy code compliance requirements.

 Comprehensive ECM Selection and Screening

-The TA Vendor will provide an interim report that gives a brief summary of the ECMs (both individually and combined), the incremental cost, associated electric and gas savings, and simple payback to help guide final design selections and ECMs to be both implemented and modeled Once selections are finalized and the model is complete, the PA will screen the combined set of ECMs through a cost-benefit tool.
-Once all reports are finalized and all projects deemed cost-effective by the PA, then incentives can be determined.
+The TA Vendor will provide an interim report that gives a brief summary of the ECMs (both individually and combined), the incremental cost, associated electric and gas savings, and simple payback to help guide final design selections and ECMs to be both implemented and modeled Once selections are finalized and the model is complete, the Sponsor will screen the combined set of ECMs through a cost-benefit tool.
+Once all reports are finalized and all projects deemed cost-effective by the Sponsor, then incentives can be determined.

 Project Completion and Incentive Payment